musahussain/hynda-motors-client/README.md

 * See details about bike parts
 * You can see your orders in My Orders page
 * You can add a review
-* You can see your information on My Profile page
+* You can cancel your order

 ### Technology Used